mediocregopher/mediocre-api/auth/README.md

 * Swappable storage backend for rate-limiting data

+## API Token

+The api token is the basis of rate-limiting in most cases.
+All requests by default require an api key to be set on the header `X-API-TOKEN`, which must be retrieved from the api itself.

+**API tokens are only valid for 3 hours.
+The application must expect this and get a new one periodically**

+### Rate-Limiting

+Rate limiting is based on a time bucket system.
+You can read more about it in the apitok package docs.
+Parameters for rate-limiting on the api can be set by modifying the `RateLimiter`'s fields on the `API` struct returned from `NewAPI`.

+The storage backend for rate limiting can also be changed.
+By default the data is stored in memory, but anything implementing `apitok.RateLimitStore` can replace it in the `api.RateLimiter.Backend` field.

+Any modifications to rate limiting fields must be done before the call to `ListenAndServe`.

+## User authentication

+User authentication is based upon a simple user token system.
+A client retrieves a user token from the api, which authenticates the user however it wants and returns a token generated through `NewUserToken`.
+This token must be included with any requests that require user authentication as the `X-USER-TOKEN` header.
+The api may retrieve the authenticated user identifier using `GetUser`.

 ## Example

 Here's an example simple but complete api, and an explanation for each step: